SkyCryptWebsite/SkyCrypt/README.md

 <h2 align="center">Contributing</h1>

 You are free to report bugs or contribute to this project.
-Just open <a href="../../issues">Issues</a> or <a href="../../pulls">Pull Requests</a> and I will look into them, although changes to the design are pretty unlikely to be accepted.
+Just open <a href="../../issues">Issues</a> or <a href="../../pulls">Pull Requests</a> and the Developer team will look into them.

 <h3>Prerequisites</h3>